bchainhub/foxar/spark/README.md

 # `spark`

-Forge is a fast and flexible Ethereum testing framework, inspired by [Dapp](https://github.com/dapphub/dapptools/tree/master/src/dapp).
+Spark is a fast and flexible Ethereum testing framework, inspired by [Dapp](https://github.com/dapphub/dapptools/tree/master/src/dapp).

 If you are looking into how to consume the software as an end user, check the